 In 1995 he married Dr Shona Arora who was then training in public health medicine.
 They moved to India for a year, Martin working for Oxfam and Shona for the UN programme on AIDS and a small charity working on sexual health in the slums of Delhi.

-They returned to the UK, Martin becoming the first Director of Fundraising at the Alzheimer’s Society.
+They returned to the UK, Martin becoming the first Director of Fundraising at the Alzheimer's Society.
 Martin led the team that won the charity Tesco Charity of the Year, earning £2.5m for the charity nationally, including £16,000 for the Cheltenham branch of the Society alone.
-While living in London, Martin stood again for parliament in the constituency covering the City of London and Westminster.
+While living and working in London, Martin stood again for parliament in the constituency covering the City of London and Westminster.

-Martin returned home to Cheltenham in 2001 to work for local business Target Direct (now Tangible, pictured with Martin on a return visit) supporting their many charity clients.
+Martin returned home to Cheltenham in 2001 to work for local business Target Direct (later Tangible, now Signal, pictured with Martin on a return visit) supporting their many charity clients.
 He became their Head of Consultancy before being elected as Cheltenham's MP in 2005.
 Shona became Director of Public Health for Cheltenham and Tewkesbury and now works for Public Health England.
 Martin and Shona have a daughter Maya and son Sam, who were both born in Cheltenham General and both go to school in Cheltenham.